 - Additional information you’d like the Admissions Committee to consider when reviewing your application

-Applicants who use FSU’s own application must choose one of five prompts — which are exactly the same as the five Coalition Application options, and can be found here (scroll down the page) — and write a 550-word maximum essay in response to it.
+Applicants who use FSU’s own application must choose one of five prompts — which are exactly the same as the five Coalition Application options — and write a 550-word maximum essay in response to it.